nooralteneiji/Happiness-Without-Borders/.ipynb_checkpoints/README-checkpoint.md

 *Countries with less immigrants, more genetically pure?*

+---

+**Environmental Indicators and Climate Migration:**
+With the increasing urgency of climate change, environmental factors become crucial.
+Delving into data about climate vulnerability, environmental degradation, and resource depletion in both source and target countries might elucidate a new dimension of migration.
+This could establish a narrative around "climate migrants" or "environmental refugees."

+**Digital and Technological Footprints:**
+In an age dominated by digital technology, variables such as internet freedom, digital infrastructure quality, and tech ecosystem vitality can be migration determinants, especially for the young, urban, and skilled demographic.

+---

 # Overview of Research Questions
 **(1) Trends in Migration:**
 Let us set the stage by providing a broad understanding of how migration patterns and happiness scores have shifted over time.
 Recognizing the trends at a macro level can form the foundation for more specific exploration later on.